adj59-dev/adj59-dev.github.io/_posts/2025-07-28-nielsen-and-chuang:-chapter-2.md

 ---
-title: "Reading Nielsen and Chuang: Chapter 2"
+title: "Nielsen and Chuang: Chapter 2"
 description: "Notes and exercise solutions for QCQI Chapter 2: linear algebra and quantum mechanics."
 categories:
   - Quantum Computation and Quantum Information